Seattle Housing Authority offices will be closed on Monday, May 28, to observe Memorial Day.

 Generally, everyone who is newly issued an SHA voucher must lease a unit in Seattle for at least one year before porting out to the jurisdiction of another housing authority.

-If you are an existing Housing Choice Voucher program participant, you may begin the portability process by requesting a voucher to move as stated above ("Moving") and then requesting a Voluntary Portability form to tell Seattle Housing where you plan to move after you're issued a new voucher.
+If you are an existing Housing Choice Voucher Program tenant, you may begin the portability process by requesting a voucher to move as stated above ("Moving") and then requesting a Voluntary Portability form to tell Seattle Housing where you plan to move after you're issued a new voucher.

 Porting in: Using a voucher issued by another housing agency within Seattle city limits